 Many countries have adapted energy policies and laws to encourage investment in renewable energy (RE) sources.
 They are also looking to different financing, legal and commercial frameworks, including public-private partnerships (PPPs) to leverage private capital and expertise to support the development of renewable energy projects.

 This section includes links to RE policies, laws, and regulations from countries around the world, key sample and standardized contracts used for the implementation of RE projects, as well as, reading materials and links to useful online resources.

-For more information, visit the section on Toolkits, scan Renewable Energy Projects by Resource (Solar Power, Wind Power, Hydropower, Biomass and Geothermal) or check-out Water Projects Using Renewable Energy.
+For more information, visit the section on Toolkits, see Renewable Energy Projects by Resource (Solar Power, Wind Power, Hydropower, Biomass and Geothermal) or see Water Projects Using Renewable Energy.

 The recent growth of the RE market has been driven to a large extent by policies, laws and regulations that encourage private investment in RE.
 Often these approaches are combined in order to optimize the benefits of several mechanisms.

 Key regulatory and pricing mechanisms to promote the uptake of RE include: